tspspi/piezoboard3dprinter/README.md

 GCodes ```M260``` and ```M261``` to issue commands such as recalibration or switching trigger modes in the GCode header.

+## State of the project

+Note that this is work in progress - it currently works well enough for me to be the bed tramming method that I'm using on a daily basis but:

+* Noise is really problematic.
+Especially noisy fans on the hotend.
+I have to drive to a location around 3 cm away from the bed before performing calibration
+* I had to do much tuning on the sensitivity (threshold) and running average.
+   * Currently I'm personally not using running average at all (alpha = 1)
+   * Maybe I'll try implementing a running median filter or moving on to differentials soon

 ## I2C Commands

 All I2C commands start with the pattern ```0xAA, 0x55, 0xAA, 0x55```